Saint Aubin, Jersey: History

 At the beginning of the 17th century, there was no quay in or road to St Aubin.
 At this time all the homes in the town were on the hillsides or up Mont les Vaux.
 In 1648, the States ordered the construction of a pier; however, there was still no road to the island's capital.

-Although St. Helier appears to have always been the Bailiwick's administrative capital and held the island's major market, St. Aubin was historically the centre for international trade, particularly during the Newfoundland cod-fishery.
-This is because it was the only large port on the island.
-St. Helier only had a small quay until 1840; however, after the development of the St. Helier harbours, it displaced St. Aubin as the major trading post.
+Although St Helier appears to have always been the Bailiwick's administrative capital and held the island's major market, St Aubin was historically the centre for international trade, particularly during the Newfoundland cod-fishery; this is because it was the only large port on the island.
+St Helier only had a small quay until 1840; however, after the development of St Helier's harbours, it was displaced as the major trading post.

-In 1844, the road between St. Helier and La Haule (St Aubin's Road) was finished.
-That same year, the road between La Haule and St. Aubin opened too, finally connecting St. Aubin to the island's larger town.
+In 1844, St Aubin's Road between St Helier and La Haule was finished, along with the road between La Haule and St Aubin, finally connecting the town to the island's largest settlement.

-In the 19th century, the town of St. Helier experienced a large amount of growth due to the industrialisation of the island and immigration from France and England.
-St. Aubin did not follow the same pattern of growth, being constrained by its hilly geography.
+In the 19th century, the town of St Helier experienced a significant growth; this was due to the industrialisation of the island, and immigration from France and England.
+St Aubin did not follow the same pattern, being constrained by its hilly geography.